 Eligibility Criteria

 Weis Markets makes it pretty easy to land your first job, especially if you are new to retail or just want to pick up a few shifts.
 Most of their grocery store positions are open to teens, recent grads, or anyone looking for steady work without needing a long resume.
-While roles like pharmacy tech or store leadership ask for more, your personality and dependability go a long way at Weis.
-If you are friendly, show up on time, and are okay with working on your feet, you are already halfway there.
+Here is a general criteria.

 - You usually need to be at least 16 years old to apply for entry-level roles